ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 The function $N(r)$ is a sum of step functions so that $N(r)$ increases by one as $r$ increases each time it comes across an atom.
 Therefore, $\mathrm{d}N(r) = N(r + \mathrm{d}r) - N(r)$ and $\mathrm{d}N(r)$
-will be the average number of particles in the shell volume.
+will be the average number of particles in the shell volume between $r$ and $r + \mathrm{d}r$.
 The derivative of $N(r)$ will be the derivative of the step functions which are delta functions each centered on the distances away to other atoms.

 ```math
 \frac{\mathrm{d}N(r)}{\mathrm{d}r} = \frac{1}{N} \sum_{k \neq j} \langle \delta (r - \vert \vec{r}_k - \vec{r}_j \vert) \rangle